eosnetworkfoundation/engineering/tooling/computer-setup.md

     ```
     This will drop you in a new LightDM session on TTY8 with a login screen.
 1. Login using the password you created in step 1.
 Linux should promt you to immediately change your password.
 If it doesn't, immediately change your password!
 See the warning above.
+    - If you copied and pasted the command in step 1 verbatim, the password for your first login will be `Password1`.
 1. Change desktop background, layout, and color scheme to make it visually distinctive from your personal account.
     - For example, if you use a green desktop background and iconography in your personal account, consider a blue desktop background and iconography in your work account so you can immediately tell which user you are on.